chris-lu/PermAlmalexia/README.md

-PermAlmalexia is an Elder Scrools Online Addon that allows you to run again and automatically some mementos when their effect fades out.
+PermAlmalexia is an Elder Scrolls Online Addon that allows you to run again and automatically some mementos when their effect fades out.

 --------------------------------------------------------------------------------------------------